Jipsonputhayathu/Scrap-Detection/README.md

 ## Overview

 The Scrap Detection project integrates scanCONTROL 3000-50 sensors to perform 3D profiling of workpieces.
 The system captures data from two laser sensors positioned at different angles, combines the data to create a comprehensive 3D view, and plots the results.
-The project is controlled via B&R Automation Studio using UDP.

 ## Features